 The nature of the evidence required to substantiate “best-selling” claims, or any claim which is likely to be understood in the same way by consumers, will vary depending on the context in which the claim is made and how it is likely to be understood by its audience.
 However, it is likely that comparative evidence relating to unit-sales, market share, or both, will be required.

-Marketers must ensure that the way data is collected for their own sales and competitor sales is sufficient to allow for an accurate comparison.
+Marketers must also ensure that the way data is collected for their own sales and competitor sales is sufficient to allow for an accurate comparison.
 The claim “ST. MORIZ UK’S NO. 1 TAN” was considered misleading because it was not clear if the advertisers’ sales figures were accurate, or if the data had been collected, presented, and applied in a different way to their competitors.
 In addition, the data had been subject to masking, whereby some retailers did not provide their volume of sales figures for certain products, including St Moriz’s own product, as it was commercially sensitive.
 Therefore, the data was considered unreliable (Hothouse Partnerships Ltd, 18 April 2018.

 Verifiability

-The CAP Code requires that comparisons with identifiable competitor products “must objectively compare one or more material, relevant, verifiable and representative feature of those products” (rule 3.35).
+The CAP Code requires that comparisons with identifiable competitor products must objectively compare one or more material, relevant, verifiable and representative feature of those products (Rule 3.35).

 See Comparisons: Verifiability.